New Puppet facts for Windows

-To manage your Windows desktops and servers based on the version / edition of Windows installed across your organisation, we’ve introduced Windows build-specific facts to Puppet.
+To manage your Windows desktops and servers based on the version / edition of Windows installed across your organization, use Windows build-specific Puppet facts.

-If you have a mix of Windows servers (Core and ServerStandard) and Windows desktops with varying versions and editions Windows, using Windows build-specific facts allows you to:
+If you have a mix of Windows servers (Core and ServerStandard) and Windows desktops with varying versions and editions of Windows, using Windows Puppet facts allows you to:

 - Avoid installing GUI type tools (Notepad++) on Windows core servers